 Immune globulin is given throughout life, and antibiotics may be given continuously.

-X-linked agammaglobulinemia results from a mutation in a gene on the X (sex) chromosome (called an X-linked disorder).
+X-linked agammaglobulinemia results from a mutation in a gene on the X (sex) chromosome (called an X-linked disorder) X-Linked Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 X-linked disorders usually affect boys.

 With early diagnosis and treatment, life span is often unaffected, unless brain infections develop.